sebhoof/snax/README.md

 The code was developed for Python v3.9+ and C++-20-compliant compilers.

-There are a few Python scripts in the [examples folder](examples/) to illustrate how to use the calculation routines.
+Python cripts similar to those used when preparing the paper can be found in the [scripts/ folder](scripts/).
+They require a working MPI environment via the `mpi4py` package.

 ## Installation